HomeProfile403 Callan Circle1298 Hosea Williams692 Tenth StreetreRanchGarden WedgeProject ProcedureContact UsLinks

-This is the new house being constructed in the Candler Park neighborhood in Atlanta.
-The primary idea was to maximize the functionality of both indoor and outdoor spaces with a modern aesthetic and sustainable features.
+This house is located in the Candler Park neighborhood in Atlanta.
+The primary idea is to maximize the functionality of both indoor and outdoor spaces with a modern aesthetic and sustainable features.
 The architectural design features a drive under garage, walk up stair entry with large balcony, open first floor plan, screened porch with fireplace, back deck with seating, and is clad with stucco.
 The second floor is clad with tongue and groove cedar and has three bedrooms and an upstairs playroom.
 Up top is a full roof deck with large planter boxes, trellis, and hot tube for maximum use of lot size.
 The design is a LEED Silver candidate and will incorporate open cell foam insulation, Energy Star appliances and light fixtures, low VOC paints and stains, high performance windows with low E glass, and geothermal HVAC.
 Geothermal systems are up to 70 percent more efficient than traditional furnaces and up to 40 percent more efficient than typical air conditioners.
-According to our HVAC contractor, GeoThermal Energy Solutions, a typical geothermal system has the effect of:
+According to the HVAC contractor, a typical geothermal system has the effect of:

 • Taking 1.3 cars off the road.